Verify any media. Images. Audio. Video. Two layers deep.

 Images (PNG, JPEG, WebP) • Videos (MP4, WebM, MOV) • Audio (MP3, WAV, OGG) — up to 200MB

-Any PNG, JPEG, or WebP — downloaded from a dashboard, screenshot, from social media, or fetched from a URL.
+Images, audio files, or video — downloaded from a dashboard, screenshot, from social media, or fetched from a URL.
+Or enter a Sound ID directly.

 Full provenance chain

-The extracted payload reveals: talent identity, authorizing studio, license status, render receipt ID, and HMAC-SHA256 signature verification.
+The extracted payload reveals: talent identity, authorizing studio, license status, render receipt ID, Sound ID, and cryptographic signature verification.

-PRIMARY VERIFICATION METHODThe full DIAP payload (protocol version, receipt ID, license token, talent ID, studio name, timestamp, asset ID) plus an HMAC-SHA256 signature is encoded into the least significant bits of RGB channels.
+STEGANOGRAPHICThe full TrustMark payload — receipt ID, license token, talent ID, studio, timestamp — is encoded into the least significant bits of RGB channels.
 Each pixel carries 3 bits.
-A 1920×1080 image can store over 770KB of hidden data.
+A 1920×1080 image stores over 770KB of hidden data.

-COMPRESSION-RESISTANT MATCHINGIf social media recompression or heavy JPEG compression destroys the LSB data, DIAP falls back to perceptual hash matching.
-A 64-bit visual fingerprint of the image is compared against all known watermarked assets.
-This survives resizing, format conversion, and moderate quality loss (Hamming distance threshold: 10/64 bits).
+HASH MATCHINGIf compression destroys pixel data, TrustMark falls back to perceptual hash matching.
+A visual fingerprint is compared against all known watermarked assets.
+This survives resizing, format conversion, and moderate quality loss.

 Try it yourself